 On a regular Friday night, the streets of Hong Kong’s nightlife district Lan Kwai Fong (LKF, for short) are loud, dirty, and packed with thousands of partygoers flooding its establishments until the morning light.

 For the past two months, however, a walk down D'Aguilar Street has been emblematic of the dramatic effects of the prolonged political unrest and coronavirus outbreak the city has been experiencing.
-The drag’s countless bars, clubs, and infamous 7-Elevens contributed to the neighbourhood’s reputation as an all-year outdoor party, but today, they’re all nearly empty.
+The drag’s countless bars, clubs, and infamous 7-Elevens contributed to the neighborhood’s reputation as an all-year outdoor party, but today, they’re all nearly empty.

-“When the protests were happening, we still had at least die-hard customers coming — at least 70 percent of the revenue — but now, we are left with 30 percent,” Yuri Tomiyama, manager of the popular Ozu bar on Hollywood Road, told VICE.
+“When the protests were happening, we still had at least die-hard customers coming—at least 70 percent of the revenue—but now, we are left with 30 percent,” Yuri Tomiyama, manager of the popular Ozu bar on Hollywood Road, told VICE.

 Yuri said that 10 places have closed on his block, and many more around the district.